SreepriyaSamudrala/Cloudcore_Saas_Project/README.md

 2.  **Check Email:** After submission, you'll be redirected to `check-email.html`.
 Check your provided email inbox (and spam/junk folder) for the verification email.
 3.  **Verify Account:** Click the "Verify My Account" link in the email.
 4.  **Account Verified:** You will be redirected to the `thank-you-verified.html` page, confirming successful verification.
 You can then check your MongoDB `cloudcoredb` database (in the `users` collection) to see `isVerified: true` for the registered user.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find issues, please open an issue or submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).